CondeNast/recipe_plugin/README.markdown

 * Support for images images in ingredients and instrutions
 * Support for hyperlinks in summary, ingredients and instructions
 * Removal of "\" characters introduced by entity encoding

+1.3 Features Release

+* Print recipes from multi-recipe posts.
+* New instructions in zlrecipe-placeholder.png art.
+* Print output copyright statement and URL implementation.

 Features that will be added in upcoming versions of the ZipList Recipe Plugin
 -----------------------------------------------------------------------------